hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/additional-income.html.md

 ## Individual Expenses Other

 These endpoints allow the user to manage their data related to expenses income for trade union and patent royalties.

 The user can submit details of their expenses income for a specific tax year, as well as amend submissions already made.
 They also have the option to delete previous submissions, and to retrieve the information they have previously submitted.

-The new functionality provides three endpoints, to submit or amend expenses income, delete a submission, or retrieve details of a submission.

 * [Retrieve Other Expenses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-expenses-api/1.0#_retrieve-other-expenses-test-only_get_accordion)
 * [Amend Other Expenses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-expenses-api/1.0#_amend-other-expenses-test-only_put_accordion)